-song of the muezzin during our walks.
+celebration would start up again.
+There was also an adjoining mosque from which we could hear the greatly amplified singsong of the muezzin during our walks.
 None of this seemed to disturb K. If the muezzin had not yet started his calling and noticed K approaching, he would walk up to the fence to shake K's hands affectionately.